The 10 Year Challenge

 1. Review the usage of each of our appliances, though we think most are already Energy Star appliances.

-2. Determine if we should install power strips with off switches prevent unintended energy trickles from appliances.
+2. Determine if we should install more switched power strips to prevent unintended energy trickles from appliances.

 Natural Gas Usage